-Ships produce waste from maritime operations - releases of fuel, etc. They also produce human waste when people are on board.
-Material like municipal solid waste, such as that produced by homes and offices on land, is generated by people on ships When the ship gets to a dock, this waste is transferred to a waste management company for disposal the same as any other MSW.
+Ships produce waste from maritime operations - releases of fuel, etc. Boiler and steam generator blow-down is often generated on ships, as well as effluent from oil/water separators.
+Some ships carry or produce waste that is classified as hazardous.
+They also produce human waste when people are on board, which can included medical waste.
+Some can be classified as municipal solid waste (MSW), such as that produced by homes and offices on land.
+When the ship gets to a dock, this MSW is transferred to a waste management company.
 The same goes for grease trap waste from the galley.

 Under MARPOL regulations, ships are allowed to incinerate paper- and cloth-based health-care waste, but not plastic and wet materials.